Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Introduction

 \begin{theoremalpha} Let $M$ be a finitely generated $\ZZ^r$-graded $S$-module with $\HH_B^0(M) = 0$.
 Then $M$ is $\dd$-regular if and only if $M_{\geq\dd}$ has a quasilinear resolution $F_\b$ with $F_0$ generated in degree $\dd$. \end{theoremalpha}

-In \cite[Thm.~2.9]{BES20} Berkesch, Erman, and Smith established a similar result characterizing multigraded regularity of modules on products of projective spaces in terms of the existence of short virtual resolutions of a certain shape.
-In contrast, Theorem~\ref{main-thm-reg} constructs specific, efficiently computable virtual resolutions that determine multigraded regularity (see Section~\ref{sec:qlin-to-reg}).
-These resolutions still have length at most the dimension of the space.

-The proof of Theorem~\ref{main-thm-reg} is based in part on a \v{C}ech--Koszul spectral sequence that relates the Betti numbers of $M_{\geq\dd}$ to the Fourier--Mukai transform of $\shM$ with Beilinson's resolution of the diagonal as the kernel.
-Precisely, if $M$ is $\dd$-regular and $\HH_B^0(M)=0$ we prove the equality
+The proof of Theorem~\ref{main-thm-reg} is based in part on a \v{C}ech--Koszul spectral sequence that relates the Betti numbers of $M_{\geq\dd}$ to the terms of the Beilinson spectral sequence which computes the Fourier--Mukai transform of $\shM(\dd)$.
+Precisely, if $M$ is $\dd$-regular and $\HH_B^0(M)=0$ we prove

-where the $\Om_{\PP\nn}^\aa$ are cotangent sheaves on $\PP\nn$.
+where $\Om_{\PP\nn}^\aa$ is a product of cotangent sheaves.
 The regularity of $M$ implies certain cohomological vanishing for $\shM\otimes\Om_{\PP\nn}^\aa(\aa)$, which, using \eqref{eq:magic-equality}, implies quasilinearity of the resolution of $M_{\geq\dd}$.
-Conversely, building on \cite[Thm.~2.9]{BES20}, a computation of $\HH_B^i(S)$ shows that the cokernel of a quasilinear resolution generated in degree $\dd$ is $\dd$-regular.
+Conversely, building upon \cite[Thm.~2.9]{BES20}, a computation of $\HH_B^i(S)$ in Section~\ref{sec:qlin-to-reg} shows that the cokernel of a quasilinear resolution generated in degree $\dd$ is $\dd$-regular.
+Thus we give a criterion for regularity in degree $\dd$ that is computable in practice.

+Since free resolutions of $M_{\geq\dd}$ are virtual resolutions of $M$\!, the equality of Betti numbers from \eqref{eq:magic-equality} naturally suggests that the virtual resolutions exhibited in \cite[Thm.~2.9]{BES20} are precisely the minimal free resolutions of the truncations of $M$\!.
+We prove this to be true by establishing the following uniqueness theorem for virtual resolutions with terms in a full strong exceptional collection.

+\begin{theoremalpha} Let $F_\b$ and $G_\b$ be virtual resolutions of an $S$-module.
+If $F_\b$ and $G_\b$ have no unit maps and their terms are direct sums of $S(-\aa)$ for $\zero\leq\aa\leq\nn$, then they are isomorphic. \end{theoremalpha}

+Our proof of Theorem~\ref{main-thm-uniqueness} reduces the problem to the uniqueness of quasi-isomorphic minimal projective complexes over certain graded associative algebras, using established techniques from the theory of derived categories in algebraic geometry and the representation theory of finite-dimensional algebras.

-Since a linear resolution is necessarily quasilinear, Theorem~\ref{main-thm-reg} implies that having a linear truncation at $\dd$ is strictly stronger than being $\dd$-regular.
+Finally, note that since a linear resolution is necessarily quasilinear, having a linear truncation at $\dd$ is strictly stronger than being $\dd$-regular.
 That is to say, when $\HH_B^0(M) = 0$:

-Using \eqref{eq:magic-equality}, we also get a cohomological characterization of when $M_{\geq\dd}$ has a linear resolution.
-In addition, Corollary~\ref{cor:same-resolution} implies that when a $\dd$-regular module $M$ has a linear presentation, then the virtual resolution used in the proof of \cite[Thm.~2.9]{BES20} is in fact isomorphic to the minimal free resolution of $M_{\geq\dd}$.
-A key aspect of this proof is Theorem~\ref{thm:subcomplex}, which shows that virtual resolutions of $M$ with no degree $0$ maps are always subcomplexes of the minimal free resolution of a module $N$ such that $\tilde N\cong\shM$.
+Despite not fully characterizing multigraded regularity, having a linear resolution after truncation remains a useful condition.
+In Theorem~\ref{thm:sreg-iff-lin}, we use \eqref{eq:magic-equality} to get a cohomological characterization of when $M_{\geq\dd}$ has a linear resolution.
+Understanding the geometric implications of linearity on toric varieties is an active area of research \cite{BE24a,BE24b,BE25}.